-One activity I highly, highly recommend is to enjoy a flamenco performance.
-While it is common to see street art and dances, it is a whole different experience to go to a restaurant and see a whole show.
-We saw a performance live and it was absolutely mesmerizing.
+One activity I highly recommend is enjoying a flamenco performance.
+While it is common to see street art and dances in Europe, it is a whole different experience to go to a restaurant and see a whole show on a stage.
+We saw a live performance and it was absolutely mesmerizing.
 You can book this performance through Viator or from your hotel’s registration desk.
 Another activity known as bullfighting is huge here.
 As you know I am a big animal activist so I wanted nothing to do with this even back then.
 If you do decide to see this (and don’t tell me if you do), plan accordingly because it is a seasonal activity.

 1. The Alhambra

 Next, our trip to Granada.
 Granada is a very historical city.
 The roads are narrow, the houses are very ethnic and people are friendly yet aloof at the same time.
 I think we stayed there for only a couple of days.
 We focused mostly on all the Islamic influence on the city.
 You can’t help but notice it everywhere.
 If you do choose this city as a stopping point, you have to visit The Alhambra.
 It looks like you are transported back in time of sultans and princesses.
 It is still well-preserved and you really get to appreciate Islamic art and architecture up close.
 You will learn that the devil is in the details as you observe the fountains, tile work, calligraphy and arches of all sorts here.
 You can spend the whole day (maybe two) exploring Alhambra.